tombloor/alitebyte/_drafts/infinite-scroll.md

 behave differently).

 Once we've checked that this is working, we can start writing some logic that will fetch the next page and append it to the list of posts.

+## Getting the next page

 This is a list of requirements for this feature:

 - Keep track of the latest page that was loaded.
 - Show some visual feedback that the end of the page has been reached and more data is being loaded.